Skip to contents

 month objects are stored as the integer number of n-month groups (starting at 0L) since the Unix Epoch (1970-01-01).
 Here n-months is taken to mean a ‘grouping of n consecutive months’.

-<grates_month> objects can be constructed directly from integers via the new_month() function and through coercion via the as_month() function. as_period() takes 2 arguments; x, the vector (normally a Date or POSIXt) you wish to group, n, the integer number of months you wish to group.
+month objects can be constructed directly from integers via the new_month() function and through coercion via the as_month() function. as_period() takes two arguments; x, the vector (normally a Date or POSIXt) you wish to group and n, the integer number of months you wish to group.

 # calculate the bimonthly number of cases